Psychology 041 - Life Span Psychology » Summer 2020 » Exam 4

 Romantic love differs from both affectionate love and friendship in its:

-degree of commitment.
+A. degree of sexuality.

-degree of respect for the partner.
+B. degree of respect for the partner.

-degree of intimacy.
+C. degree of commitment.

-degree of sexuality.
+D. degree of intimacy.

 Question #16